I got so much to do in our remaining busy broadcast hour, so we're going to get right straight to it.

 Get ready for this.

-From the Canada National Post, when he cut off his right arm with a very sharp power tool.
+From the Canada National Post, when he cut off his right arm with a very sharp power tool, a man who now calls himself one-hand Jason let everybody believe it was an accident.

-But he had for months tried different ways of cutting and crushing the limb that never quite felt like his own.
+But he had for months tried different ways of cutting and crushing the limb that never quite felt like his own, training himself on first aid so he wouldn't bleed to death, even practicing on animal parts sourced from a butcher.

-He said, My goal was to get the job done with no hope of reconstruction or reattachment, and I wanted some method that I could actually bring myself to do.
+He said, my goal was to get the job done with no hope of reconstruction or reattachment, and I wanted some method that I could actually bring myself to do.

 His goal was to become disabled.

-People like Jason have been classified as transabled, feeling like imposters in their bodies, their arms and legs in full working order, everything fine, but I don't feel like I should have a left arm.
+People like Jason have been classified as transabled, feeling like impostors in their bodies, their arms and legs in full working order, everything fine, but I don't feel like I should have a left arm.

 This is what Morrissey read and thought it was a parody.

-If somebody's making a big joke here in the midst of all this, I'm going to find out.
+If I'm not going to be embarrassed, if somebody's making a big joke here in the midst of all this, I'm going to find out.

 He researched it.